Update 10 Jan 2018

-For too long, rogue landlords have exploited vulnerable people in the Supported Accommodation sector.
-We are working with reputable charities & social enterprises such as Centrepoint, St Basils, Salvation Army, Prospect Housing, SIFA Fireside and Midland Heart aswell as and Birmingham City Council to provide much needed transparency to the sector.
-Its a bit like Student Housing, which used to be terrible, but the internet and competition led to revolution in student housing.
+For too long, a minority of rogue landlords have exploited vulnerable people in the Supported Accommodation sector.
+We are working with reputable charities & social enterprises such as Centrepoint, St Basils, Salvation Army, Prospect Housing, SIFA Fireside and Midland Heart as well as and Birmingham City Council to provide much needed transparency to the sector.
+Its a bit like Student Housing, which used to be terrible, but the internet and competition led to a revolution in student housing.

 We will do the same for supported accommodation

 Please donate, the great news is that ANY money you we raise here, will be match funded by ANOTHER part of the Council.
 So if you send £20, it's actually worth £40 to us!

 Lastly, if you can't donate, please do us a really big favour and share this campaign across all your social media platforms?

 Facebook, Twitter, Instagram, Email... and of course talk to all your friends, family and colleagues!